Penn State Penn State: College of the Liberal Arts

 Director: Dawn P. Witherspoon

-PACT’s mission is to promote the health and well-being of children, youth, and families from diverse backgrounds in Harrisburg and surrounding areas by engaging in culturally-sensitive and community engaged research.
+PACT’s mission is to promote the health and well-being of children, youth, adults, and families from diverse backgrounds in the greater Harrisburg, PA region by engaging culturally sensitive and community-engaged research.
 Community-engaged research is grounded in bidirectional communication and effective, cooperative partnerships between multiple stakeholders including Penn State researchers, community organizations and institutions, and community members.
 Penn State researchers and community stakeholders both have a voice in creating, crafting, refining, and implementing important and relevant research with translational value.
-Our vision is to support research that enhances the lives of children, youth, and families of diverse backgrounds.
+Our vision is to support research that enhances the lives of children, youth, adults, and families of diverse backgrounds.

 Some of our goals include: